Four loop renormalization of 3-quark operators in QCD

 {\bf Acknowledgement.} The author thanks the DESY Zeuthen theory group, where part of this work was carried out, for their hospitality and Kolleg Mathematik Physik Berlin for a Visiting Scholarship.
+We thank L. Vecchi for correspondence.
 The research was carried out with the support of the STFC Consolidated Grant ST/X000699/1 and was undertaken on {\sc Barkla}, part of the High Performance Computing facilities at the University of Liverpool, UK.
 For the purpose of open access, the author has applied a Creative Commons Attribution (CC-BY) licence to any Author Accepted Manuscript version arising.

 \sect{Products of $\Cc_{qrs}$.}

 In this appendix we record the products of $\Cc_{qrs}$ which were required to convert the operator renormalization constant to its anomalous dimension in (\ref{ztogamma}).
 We have